Webcomic / Rain

 - What the Hell, Hero?: Rain of all people gives one to Kellen for cutting her hair and not accepting her transgenderism no matter what to the point of disowning her completely.

-- And it's shortly followed up by one from Alkien to the same person, for the same subject, pointing out that 1. rather than talk to Rain like she promised earlier, she just tore the rift between them wide open, 2. regardless of existing issues, cutting off Rain's hair is an outright betrayal of trust, and 3. it's all on Kellen whether or not she can salvage her relationship with Rain and Alkien is staying out of whatever else occurs between them.
+- And it's shortly followed up by one from Alkien to the same person, for the same subject, pointing out that 1. rather than talk to Rain like she promised earlier, she just tore the rift between them wide open, 2. regardless of existing issues, cutting off Rain's hair is both assault and an outright betrayal of trust, and 3. it's all on Kellen whether or not she can salvage her relationship with Rain and Alkien is staying out of whatever else occurs between them.